-- (2) Subregulation (1) may not be construed as preventing a person from movement within the restricted area as long as that person complies with the requirements of these regulations relating to the movement of persons and goods. - (3) A person who wishes to enter into or depart from the restricted area, for purposes of - (a) receiving essential medical treatment or acquiring essential goods or critical services; - (b) attending a funeral of an immediate family member or a dependant; - (c) assisting a family member, an acquaintance, dependant who is ill or otherwise suffers from a distressing situation;

-- (d) transporting essential goods; - (e) performing an action necessary for the enforcement of law or public order; - (f) facilitating the distribution of food or other necessities of life; - (g) maintaining or repairing infrastructure necessary or useful for the provision of essential goods or critical services; - (h) performing a critical service that cannot reasonably be postponed; or - (i) performing any other function or doing any other thing which an authorised officer considers sufficient to warrant the entering into or departing from the resticcted area, may request for a permit from an authorised officer nearest to that person or at the point of entry into or exit from the restricted area, authorising entry into or departure from the area.
+- (2) Subregulation (1) is not construed as preventing a person from moving within the restricted area as long as that person complies with the requirements of these regulations relating to the movement of persons or goods. - (3) A person who wishes to enter into or depart from the restricted area, for purposes of - - (a) receiving essential medical treatment which cannot reasonably be performed outside the restricted area and which cannot reasonably be postponed; - (b) transporting essential goods; - (c) performing an action necessary for the enforcement of law or public order; - (d) maintaining or repairing infrastructure necessary or useful for the provision of essential goods or critical services; - (e) performing a critical service that cannot reasonably be postponed; or may request a police officer nearest to that person or at the point of entry into or exit from the restricted area, to issue a permit authorising entry into or departure from the area.